arup-group/osmox/README.md

 ## Install

+OSMOX can be installed on both Python 3.7 and 3.11 environments.

 Note: you can use the instructions [here](#using-docker) to build a Docker image for OSMOX and run it in a container if you cannot install it locally.
+This builds in a Python 3.7 environment.

 I. Installation for Mac
 ```{sh}